Projects-and-Stuff/Lazarus-SQLite3-Demo/README.md

 - sets and reads the user_version Pragma
 - sets and re-sets the encryption key

+---

 Per the SQLite Documentation (edited for clarity):
-The pragma user_version is used to set or get the value of the user-version.
+The **user_version Pragma** is used to set or get the value of the user-version.
 The user-version is a big-endian 32-bit signed integer stored in the database header at offset 60.
 The user-version is not used internally by SQLite.
 It may be used by applications for any purpose. http://www.sqlite.org/pragma.html#pragma_schema_version

 In the demo application, I've set the user_version to a constant value.